Policy Title: Sponsored Reallocation of Charges & Cost Transfer Policy

 Reason for Policy: To comply with allowability and allocability requirements of Office of Management and Budget (OMB) Circular A-21 and to promulgate best practices for all sponsored awards (federal and non-federal), it is necessary to explain and justify the transfer of charges to federal awards from other federal or non-federal accounts.
 Timeliness and completeness of transfer explanations are important factors in supporting allowability and allocability in accordance with the principles set forth in the Circular.
 The transfer of charges from general ledger accounts and other sponsored projects or programs to sponsored research awards is closely examined by auditors.
 Frequent, tardy or unexplained (or inadequately explained) transfers can raise serious questions about the propriety of the transfers and our accounting system and internal controls.

-Affected by this Policy: Dartmouth College administered sponsored awards federal and non-federal.
+Affected by this Policy: Any Dartmouth College Department who manages Federal and Non-Federal Sponsored Awards.

-Who Should Be Aware of this Policy: Office of Sponsored Projects staff, Departments involved in managing sponsored funds, Principal Investigators and other faculty involved sponsored research and divisional and central financial administrators.
+Who Should Be Aware of this Policy: Office of Sponsored Projects Staff, Dartmouth College Departments who manage Sponsored Awards, Principal Investigators and Other Faculty involved with Sponsored Awards, Divisional Financial Administrators and Central Financial Administrators.

 Contacts: Please direct general questions about this policy to your unit's administration.
-If you have questions about policy issues please contact the Director of the Office of Sponsored Projects.
-If you have questions about process issues please contact your OSP Grant Manager.
+If you have questions about policy issues, please contact the Director of the Office of Sponsored Projects.
+If you have questions about process issues, please contact your OSP Sponsored Research Manager.

-Simple Reclassification: Simple reclassifications are timely correction of errors made within the month following the accounting period of the original GL Transfer Date.
-This would include; transaction for any dollar amount that is being move to or from a PTA Account or re-class among multi project/task combo within that annual budget period or re-class within a PTA Account to correct an expenditure type.
+Simple Reclassification: Simple reclassification's are timely correction of errors made within the month following the accounting period of the original GL Transfer Date.
+This would include:

 If the original transaction was incurred more than 90 days preceding the transfer request, the justification must also address: